Robust Adaptive Rate-Optimal Testing for the White Noise Hypothesis: Supplementary Material A: proofs of main results

 We first state some intermediary results that are used in the proofs of our main results.
-These intermediary results are proven in Appendix C. Lemma \ref{Ordersums} gives the order of standardization terms $E(p)$, $E_{\Delta }(p)$ and $V_{\Delta}(p)$.
+These intermediary results are proven in a section called \textquotedblleft Supplementary Material B\textquotedblright.
+Lemma \ref{Ordersums} gives the order of standardization terms $E(p)$, $E_{\Delta }(p)$ and $V_{\Delta}(p)$.
 Propositions \ref{Covesti} and \ref{Esti} deal with the impact of the estimation of $\theta$.
 Proposition \ref{Selection} is used to study the asymptotic null behavior of the test and to show that $\mathbb{P}\left( \widehat{p}=1\right) \rightarrow1$ in Theorem \ref{Level}.
-Proposition \ref{Selection} deals with directly observed or estimated residuals thanks to Propositions \ref{Covesti} and \ref{Esti}.
+Proposition \ref{Selection} deals with observed variables or residuals thanks to Propositions \ref{Covesti} and \ref{Esti}.
 Propositions \ref{MeanH1} and \ref{VarH1} are the key tools for our consistency result, Theorem \ref{Sparse}.
-They dealt with directly observed variables but are combined with Propositions \ref{Covesti} and \ref{Esti} to deal with estimation errors in the proof of Theorem \ref{Sparse}.
+They dealt with observed variables but are combined with Propositions \ref{Covesti} and \ref{Esti} to deal with estimation errors in the proof of Theorem \ref{Sparse}.

 \begin{lem} Suppose Assumption \ref{Kernel} holds and that $\overline {p}_{n}/n\leq1/2$. (i) There exists a constant $C>1$ such that, for $q=1,2$ and for any $1\leq p\leq\overline{p}_{n}$, $\frac{p}{C}\leq\sum_{j=1} ^{n-1}\left( 1-\frac{j}{n}\right) ^{q}K^{2q}\left( \frac{j}{p}\right) \leq Cp$, $\frac{p}{C}\leq\sum_{j=1}^{n-1}K^{2q}\left( \frac{j}{p}\right) \leq Cp$, $V_{\Delta}^{2}(p)\leq Cp$, and $E_{\Delta}(p)\leq\sum_{j=1}^{n-1}\left( K^{2}\left( \frac{j}{p}\right) -K^{2}\left( j\right) \right) \leq Cp^{1/2}V_{\Delta}(p)$; (ii) Under Assumption \ref{P}, for all $n$ and all $p\in\left[ 1,\overline{p}_{n}\right] $, $V_{\Delta}(p)\geq C(p-1)^{1/2}$ and $E_{\Delta}(p)\geq0$. \end{lem}